 What are dermal filler?

 You may think Botox and dermal fillers are the same thing, but they aren’t.
 Botox is a neuromodulator that stops muscles from contracting.
 Certain wrinkles, such as crow’s feet, form when the muscle muscles under the skin contract.
-These are called “dynamic” wrinkles.
+These are “dynamic” wrinkles.

 Other wrinkles are on display all the time.
 They are due to aging skin, coupled with the effects of sun damage and other environmental factors.
 These are called “static” wrinkles, and they are the wrinkles that dermal fillers correct.
 As their name implies, dermal fillers “fill” a wrinkle from beneath.
 We inject the filler just beneath the wrinkle, adding volume, pushing the skin upward and removing the wrinkle.